crysisgtr/state-farm-project/index.md

 What is coding mouse?

-Coding Mouse is a website we made to teach kids with no coding expierience with multiple mini lessons.
+Coding Mouse is a website with multiple mini lessons we made to teach kids who have no coding expierience.
 Our lessons are fun, simple, and informative

 What lessons are included?